LimePoint/opschain/docs/reference/concepts.md

 ## Resource

-A resource represents something that OpsChain can perform actions on (eg. SOA Instance, Confluent Broker, Linux Host, etc.) and is an instance of a resource type.
+A resource represents something that OpsChain can perform actions on (e.g. SOA Instance, Confluent Broker, Linux Host, etc.) and is an instance of a resource type.
 A resource may include:

-- A controller class that will provide logic for some (or all) of the resource actions.
+- A controller class that will provide logic for some (or all) of the resource actions
 - Any number of resource properties.
-These are key value pairs that can be referenced in the action code and are supplied as a hash to the controller's constructor.
+These are key value pairs that can be referenced in the action code and are supplied as a hash to the controller's constructor
-- Any number of action definitions, allowing you to define actions that can be performed on the resource.
+- Any number of action definitions, allowing you to define actions that can be performed on the resource

 See the [actions reference guide](actions.md#defining-resource-types--resources) and [developing your own resources](../developing_resources.md) guide for more information.